FAIMS/burial-mounds-web/README.md

 ### Adding Additional Stylesheet or Javascript

-For users that wish to customize the styling and behaviour of their website by adding additional stylesheet or Javscript, please refer to the [additional additional javascript or stylesheet document](adding-additional-javascript-or-stylesheet.md) for more information.
+For users that wish to customize the styling and behavior of their website by adding additional stylesheet or Javascript, please refer to the [additional additional javascript or stylesheet document](adding-additional-javascript-or-stylesheet.md) for more information.

 [Back to TOC](#table-of-contents)